sharbelxo/KLIYO_v1/README.md

 *This is KLIYO 1.0 which is the Pre-Release version of KLIYO*

-**KLIYO** is a Discord Bot that lets server visitors explore a Machine Learning Playground created by **Sharbel**.
+**KLIYO** is a Discord Bot that allows server visitors to explore a Machine Learning Playground created by **Sharbel**.
 KLIYO is a Discord Bot that allows users to experience Machine Learning in its different models and uses.

 KLIYO allows users to: